-The Weave Festival and annual Sma’ Shot Day returns to Paisley on Saturday 7 July – but have you ever thought ‘what is the Sma’ Shot?’.
+Paisley’s annual Sma’ Shot Day returns on Saturday 4 July – but not as you know it.

 The ‘invisible’ Sma’ Shot is the stitch that bound the Paisley Pattern shawls.
 It was a fine weft yarn, woven into famous shawls by the weavers – but the manufacturers, known locally as ‘corks’, refused to pay for the thread.